 Each of RoSPA's departments have a number of key issues, in which we will try to address a situation that needs a champion.
 The Leisure Safety department's two key issues for the next year are:

-Addressing the lack of a strategic approach to water safety by Government
+Developing a strategic approach to water safety by Government

 What is RoSPA doing?